davidstillson/n8n-nodes-signwell/README.md

 ### SignWell

-A unified node for interacting with the SignWell API, supporting both document and template operations.
+A unified node for interacting with the SignWell API, supporting:
+- **Document Operations** - Create, manage, and track documents
+- **Template Operations** - Create and manage document templates
+- **Webhook Management** - Create, list, and delete webhooks
+- **Webhook Triggers** - Listen for real-time SignWell events and automatically start workflows

 #### Resources